 The MPA curriculum blends theory with real world experience and is built around a solid core of skills and knowledge for all public service or nonprofit professionals.
 A range of electives are offered to enhance your capacity to achieve your full potential, effect change within your organization, and prepare for the next step in your career.

-The Master of Public Administration is a 36- to 39-credit program, including:
+The Master of Public Administration is a 36-credit program, including:

 - Four basic core curriculum courses in Foundations and Theory of Public Administration, Organization and Management, Statistical Analysis, and the Capstone Project.

 - Three advanced core curriculum courses (9 credits) in Financial Management and Budgeting, Human Resources, Labor Relations, Public or Nonprofit Management, Administrative Law, Policy and Program Evaluation, Leadership, Performance Management, or Legal and Policy-Making Environments.

 - Five electives (15 credits) in Public Administration, Political Science, or related discipline with adviser’s approval.

 Two of the five required electives will be waived for students who have successfully completed Level II of the New Hampshire Certified Public Manager Program.
 Students who have completed the Economic Development Academy through the UNH Cooperative Extension will receive a one elective waiver.

 Quantitative research, design and analysis methodology, and techniques for political science and public policy and administration.